-It’s Springtime: The Season Where Termite Treatment Begins
+Springtime: The Best Time To Begin Termite Treatment

 The skies are staying brighter for longer, the hockey season is in full swing, and you’re inexplicably feeling far less miserable than you did in January – it must be that spring in the air.
-But that increase in temperature will also come with spring showers.
+However, this is also when termite treatment should begin.
+Unfortunately, that increase in temperature will also come with spring showers.
 Causing excess moisture, this unfortunately heralds the emergence of subterranean swarmer termites throughout Canada.

 Ultimately, April is when Terminix Canada technicians start receiving more enquiries regarding termite treatment and termite control.
 Firstly, once you’ve discovered a termite infestation in your home, it’s important to act fast.
 By calling Terminix Canada’s termite removal team, you won’t only get rid of termites.
 You’re also taking preventative action to ensure you don’t face another termite infestation.

 Take Ontario for instance.
 Did you know there are over 30 localized areas in Southern Ontario swarmed by subterranean termites?
 Over the years, areas like Toronto’s Lakeshore and the Wellington district have grown all too familiar with requests for termite treatment.

 Firstly, you should know that termites build mud tunnels in the ground that connect the nest (moisture) to the food source (wood).
 These destructive little critters will happily excavate wood until only a thin layer is left on the surface.
 Ultimately, this leaves the inside hollow and cavernous.